-DOMESTIC ABUSE 31

-HOMELESSNESS

-SO-CALLED 'HONOUR-BASED' ABUSE, INCLUDING FEMALE GENITAL MUTILATION AND FORCED MARRIAGE 33
+SO-CALLED 'HONOUR-BASED' ABUSE, INCLUDING FEMALE GENITAL MUTILATION AND FORCED MARRIAGE 32

-FEMALE GENITAL MUTILATION (FGM)
+FEMALE GENITAL MUTILATION (FGM) 33

-FGM MANDATORY REPORTING DUTY FOR TEACHERS 34
+FGM MANDATORY REPORTING DUTY FOR TEACHERS 33

-FORCED MARRIAGE 35
+FORCED MARRIAGE 34

-Preventing Radicalisation
+Preventing Radicalisation.
+34

-THE PREVENT DUTY
+THE PREVENT DUTY 34

-CHANNEL 36
+CHANNEL 35

-5. OUR RESPONSE TO SAFEGUARDING CONCERNS 37
+5. OUR RESPONSE TO SAFEGUARDING CONCERNS 36

-WHAT TO DO IF YOU HAVE CONCERNS ABOUT A CHILD 37
+WHAT TO DO IF YOU HAVE CONCERNS ABOUT A CHILD 36

-REFERRAL AGENCIES 38
+Referral agencies 38

-IMMEDIATE RESPONSE TO A CHILD OR PARENT 39
+IMMEDIATE RESPONSE TO A CHILD OR PARENT 38

-THE ROLE OF THE LOCAL AUTHORITY 41
+THE ROLE OF THE LOCAL AUTHORITY 40

-RECORD KEEPING 42
+RECORD KEEPING 41

-WHAT TO DO IF YOU HAVE SAFEGUARDING CONCERNS ABOUT ANOTHER STAFF MEMBER 43
+WHAT TO DO IF YOU HAVE SAFEGUARDING CONCERNS ABOUT ANOTHER STAFF MEMBER 41

-WHAT TO DO IF YOU ARE CONCERNED ABOUT ANOTHER'S SAFEGUARDING PRACTICE IN THE SCHOOL 44
+WHAT TO DO IF YOU ARE CONCERNED ABOUT ANOTHER'S SAFEGUARDING PRACTICE IN THE SCHOOL 43

-6. THE MANAGEMENT OF SAFEGUARDING 4/
+6. THE MANAGEMENT OF SAFEGUARDING 43

-υ.
-THE IVIAINAGENIENT OF SAFEGOARDING 44

-OUR APPROACH TO SAFEGUARDING 45
+OUR APPROACH TO SAFEGUARDING 43

 POLICIES AND PROCEDURES.
-45

-THE DESIGNATED SAFEGUARDING LEAD (DSL) 45
+THE DESIGNATED SAFEGUARDING LEAD (DSL)

-MULTI-AGENCY WORKING 46
+MULTI-AGENCY WORKING

-INFORMATION SHARING 46
+INFORMATION SHARING

 OPPORTUNITIES TO TEACH SAFEGUARDING

 ONLINE SAFETY

 SAFE USE OF ELECTRONIC DEVICES

 THE USE OF 'REASONABLE FORCE'

 HIRING OUT OUR FACILITIES AND/OR PREMISES

 CHILDREN ABSENT FROM OR MISSING FROM EDUCATION (CME)

 ELECTIVE HOME EDUCATION (EHE)

 CHILDREN WHO NEED A SOCIAL WORKER (CHILD IN NEED AND CHILD PROTECTION PLANS)

 CHILDREN REQUIRING MENTAL HEALTH SUPPORT

 SUICIDE INTERVENTION

 LOOKED AFTER CHILDREN AND PREVIOUSLY LOOKED AFTER CHILDREN

-THE DESIGNATED TEACHER FOR LOOKED AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN 56
+THE DESIGNATED TEACHER FOR LOOKED AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN

-VIRTUAL SCHOOL HEADS 56
+VIRTUAL SCHOOL HEADS

 CARE LEAVERS

 CHILDREN WHO HAVE SPECIAL EDUCATIONAL NEEDS AND/OR DISABILITIES (SEND) OR PHYSICAL HEALTH ISSUES

-CHILDREN WHO ARE LESBIAN, GAY, BISEXUAL OR TRANSGENDER (LGBT)
+CHILDREN WHO ARE LESBIAN, GAY, BISEXUAL OR GENDER QUESTIONING

 STAFF

 PARENTS

-CHANGING IN SCHOOL 59
+Changing in School

-7. SAFER SCHOOL CULTURE 59
+7. SAFER SCHOOL CULTURE 57

-SAFER RECRUITMENT 59
+SAFER RECRUITMENT 57

-PRE-APPOINTMENT VETTING CHECKS, REGULATED ACTIVITY AND RECORDING INFORMATION 60
+PRE-APPOINTMENT VETTING CHECKS, REGULATED ACTIVITY AND RECORDING INFORMATION 58

-OTHER CHECKS THAT MAY BE NECESSARY FOR STAFF, VOLUNTEERS AND OTHERS 60
+OTHER CHECKS THAT MAY BE NECESSARY FOR STAFF, VOLUNTEERS AND OTHERS

-VISITORS 60
+VISITORS

-ALTERNATIVE PROVISION 60
+ALTERNATIVE PROVISION 59

-ADULTS WHO SUPERVISE CHILDREN ON WORK EXPERIENCE 61
+ADULTS WHO SUPERVISE CHILDREN ON WORK EXPERIENCE 59

+CHILDREN STAYING WITH HOST FAMILIES (HOMESTAY) 59

+HOST FAMILIES - HOMESTAY DURING EXCHANGE VISITS

+PRIVATE FOSTERING 60

-CHILDREN STAYING WITH HOST FAMILIES (HOMESTAY) 61 HOST FAMILIES - HOMESTAY DURING EXCHANGE VISITS 61 Private fostering 62 OUR ONGOING SAFEGUARDING OF CHILDREN AND THE LEGAL REPORTING DUTIES ON US 62 APPENDIX 1 - ADDITIONAL SCHOOL SPECIFIC SAFEGUARDING INFORMATION AND PROCEDURES 64 APPENDIX 2 - TELFORD AND WREKIN PREVENT PATHWAY 67 APPENDIX 3 - KEY SAFEGUARDING PERSONNEL IN SCHOOLS 68 KEY PERSONNEL IN GRANGE PARK PRIMARY SCHOOL 68 KEY PERSONNEL IN TELFORD LANGLEY SCHOOL 69 KEY PERSONNEL IN TELFORD PARK SCHOOL 70 KEY PERSONNEL IN THE TELFORD PRIORY SCHOOL 71 VEV DEDSONNEL IN WINDMILL DRIMADY SCHOOL 72
+OUR ONGOING SAFEGUARDING OF CHILDREN AND THE LEGAL REPORTING DUTIES ON US 60

+APPENDIX (1 - ADDITIONAL SCHOOL SPECIFIC SAFEGUARDING INFORMATION AND PROCEDURES 61 APPENDIX (2 - TELFORD AND WREKIN PREVENT PATHWAY 64 APPENDIX (3 - KEY SAFEGUARDING PERSONNEL IN SCHOOLS 65 KEY PER SONNEL IN GRANGE PARK PRIMARY SCHOOL 65 KEY PERS SONNEL IN TELFORD LANGLEY SCHOOL 66 KFY PFR SONNEL IN WINDMILL PRIMARY SCHOOL 67